 In Monday Night Combat, one of Mickey Cantor's post-game adverts for "Meet the Meatsacks" ends on the note of "Acquired Situational Narcissism Ensues".

-Legend Of Korra: Happened to Bolin for a good chunk of Book 2 after he became one of the world's first mover stars, Nuktuk Hero of the South.
+The Legend of Korra: Happened to Bolin for a good chunk of Book 2 after he became one of the world's first mover stars, Nuktuk Hero of the South.

 Recess: Gus temporarily becomes king of the playground in one episode, and goes from quiet kid to Asshole Supreme.
 His ego is crushed when his status is revoked.